The Path of Destiny

-Last night, they had moved their camp to a different area further away from the city, after the wild pokémon had spotted a couple of trainers close by and became nervous.
+The previous night, they had moved their camp to a different area further away from the city after the wild pokémon had spotted a couple of trainers close by and became nervous.
 Their new camp was a small, rocky ravine with little plant life, and though it seemed more hidden and therefore safer, most of the pokémon didn't like it.

-Snowcrystal sighed as she glanced along the dusty walls of the ravine that sloped gently upward, gently enough for even small pokémon to climb with ease, but high enough that they wouldn't be noticed from a distance.
-They had chosen this spot for that reason; it was hidden enough that trainers wouldn't be able to see there was anyone sheltering here unless they were close, and they were far enough from the city that it didn't seem to be an issue; most humans didn't venture past Stonedust in that direction at all.
-At first, moving to a new camp had seemed like a welcome change of pace, but now that they were there, the light brown boulders and dusty walls surrounded by a flat rocky plain were bleak and uninviting.
+Snowcrystal sighed as she glanced along the dusty walls of the ravine that sloped upward, gently enough for even small pokémon to climb with ease, but high enough that they wouldn't be noticed from a distance.
+They had chosen the spot for that reason; it was hidden enough that trainers wouldn't be able to see that there was anyone sheltering there unless they were close.
+At first, moving to a new camp had seemed like a welcome change of pace, but now that they were there, the brown boulders and dusty walls surrounded by a flat rocky plain were bleak and uninviting.

 "I want to go to the city," Alex sighed in frustration as she drew patterns with her claws in the dust.
 "I hate it here."

-This time, many of the other pokémon were more vocal in stating their agreement, some asking Arien if they could go with the humans to the library.
+Many of the other pokémon were more vocal in stating their agreement, some asking Arien if they could go with the humans to the library.
 Damian, who obviously knew what they were talking about through his link with the psychic pokémon, looked thoughtful.
 "I know!" he said in a cheery voice.
-"I know what to do!
+"I know what to do.
 I can't believe I didn't think of it before!"

 "What?"
 Justin asked, looking excited.
 "You know how we can get the books from the library?"

-"No, not that," Damian replied, not noticing the disappointed, disapproving look Justin gave him afterward.
+"No, not that," Damian replied, not noticing the disappointed look Justin gave him afterward.
 "I know where the pokémon could go for the day!
 The Pokémon Park!"

 "Damian…that's not for wild pokémon," Katie pointed out.
 "That's why we didn't use it before."

 "Nobody has to know!" he replied.
 "They'll behave themselves.
 Trainers drop pokémon off there all the time.
-There are always trainers watching in case any trouble happens, and the people who work there will make sure the pokémon are safe!"
+There's always someone watching in case any trouble happens, and the people who work there will make sure the pokémon are safe!"
 He turned to the pokémon, who were looking at him with either interest or boredom.
 "Who wants to go to the park?" he asked them.

 Several of the pokémon gave excited cries.
-Snowcrystal had no idea what a park was, but she knew that whatever it was, it had to be better than the place they were resting in now.
+Snowcrystal had no idea what the park would be like, but she knew that whatever it was, it had to be better than the place they were resting in now.
 To her surprise, Nightshade also looked eager to go.

 "Damian, I don't think this is a good idea…" Katie began.